Pop Culture Madness!

 Bob Marley's final words to his son Ziggy were, "Money can't buy life."

-When President Ronald Reagan has been admitted to a hospital in 1981 due to being shot by John Hinckley Jr., he joked "Please tell me you're all Republicans."
-To which a surgeon who was a liberal democrat himself replied, "We're all Republicans today."
+When President Ronald Reagan was admitted to a hospital in 1981 after being shot by John Hinckley Jr., he joked, “Please tell me you’re all Republicans.”
+To which a surgeon who was a liberal democrat himself replied, “We’re all Republicans today.”

 1981 Pop Culture History

-Code of the Secret Service was a movie which lead actor Ronald Reagan called "the worst picture I ever made."
-The film inspired a man named Jerry Sparr to join the Secret Service, who in 1981, saved President Ronald Reagan from an assassination attempt.
+Code of the Secret Service was a movie that lead actor Ronald Reagan called “the worst picture I ever made.”
+The film inspired a man named Jerry Sparr to join the Secret Service, who 1981 saved President Ronald Reagan from an assassination attempt.

 The rolling boulder scene in Raiders of the Lost Ark was stolen from a 1955 Uncle Scrooge comic.

-Cranky Kong is the original Donkey Kong from the 1981 arcade game and that the current modern Donkey Kong was meant to be his son, Donkey Kong Jr.
+Cranky Kong is the original Donkey Kong from the 1981 arcade game, and the current modern Donkey Kong was meant to be his son, Donkey Kong Jr.

-The Go-Go's were the first, and to date only, all-female band that wrote their own songs and played their own instruments to have an album reach No. 1 on the Billboard 200 Albums Chart with their 1981 debut album Beauty and a Beat.
+The Go-Go’s were the first and to date only, all-female band that wrote their songs and played their instruments to have an album reach No. 1 on the Billboard 200 Albums Chart with their 1981 debut album Beauty and a Beat. (so far)

-PBS painter Bob Ross served as a Master Sergeant in the USAF, one of many positions that he said required him to be "tough" and "mean."
-After leaving in 1981, he said that he had promised himself that if he ever left the military, he would never scream again.
+PBS painter Bob Ross served as a Master Sergeant in the USAF, one of many positions he said required him to be “tough” and “mean.”
+After leaving in 1981, he said he had promised himself that he would never scream again if he ever left the military.

 Sandra Day O'Connor became the first female US Supreme Court Justice.

-After the 1928 classic The Passion of Joan of Arc was panned by the French government that commissioned it and a fire destroyed the negative, the original cut of the movie was thought to be lost forever.
+After the 1928 classic The Passion of Joan of Arc was panned by the French government that commissioned it and a fire destroyed the negative, the movie’s original cut was thought to be lost forever.
 That was until a copy was found in a closet in an Oslo mental institution in 1981.

 "Bulimia" was the new word du jour.